Cynthia0209/Bike-Sharing-Project/README.md

 # Bike-Sharing-Project
  Research Question: Is there a significant difference in the number of bike rental users during workdays or non-workdays? \
  Method:
- - boxplot
+ - Boxplot
  - Bootstrapping
- - confidence interval
+ - Confidence interval
- - hypothesis testing (t-test)
+ - Hypothesis testing (t-test)